Part 1: Obtain a Substantive Edit

 - Are there aspects of creative writing that should be addressed?

-When your mentor has completed the review, a detailed Substantive Edit is prepared that focuses on the strengths of the manuscript and makes recommendations on what could make the manuscript stronger.
+When your mentor has completed the review, a Substantive Edit is prepared that focuses on the strengths of the manuscript and makes recommendations on what would make the manuscript stronger.

-At the conclusion of the meeting a printed copy of the substantive edit is given to you and a Word copy emailed to you after the meeting.
+At the conclusion of the meeting a Word copy is emailed to you.
+At this point the Substantive Edit is complete.

-If your manuscript is larger than 90,000 words, an additional cost of .015 cents/word is applicable.
+A NOTE ABOUT MANUSCRIPT LENGTH: The fees listed are for manuscripts of 90,000 words or less.
+If your manuscript is larger than this, an additional cost of .015 cents/word is applicable.

 (Example: for a manuscript of 100,000 words the additional cost would be 10,000 x .015 = $150 + HST)

-We will contact you about the methods available to pay the additional amount once you have registered.
+We will contact you about the methods available to pay the additional amount should this be necessary.

 PLEASE CLICK HERE TO REGISTER for PART ONE: Substantive Edit:.